arysef/tube-clues/README.md

 &check; Add text streaming for GPT results

-&check; Longer transcripts and parallelized transcript processing (videos up to 1 hour)
+&check; Longer transcripts (videos up to 1 hour)

+&check; Faster transcript processing (under 10 seconds for most videos)

+&check; Separate worker to handle audio transcription to keep yt-dlp working

 ## Identifying Trustworthiness of a News Piece Notes
 The overarching goal of this system is to be able to find a measure of quality for news pieces and essays.
 In my view there are two types of good news pieces.
 The first is a news piece that transmits information about an event in a way that represents both sides (if two sides exist).
 The second is a news piece that has a "thesis" it is attempting to convey about a situation or event.
 Examples of this sort of news piece would be ones that are talking about a new piece of legislation and are advocating for or against it.